shubhamkale119/aws-cloud-interview-questions/README.md

 # Auto Scaling Group
 - Create first launch template for AMI which has took backup from ec2 instance
 - Create ASG and then add that launch template and define desired maximum and minimum instance number

+# S3 (Simple Storage Service)
+ S3 Security
+- User based
+  - IAM Policy
+- Resource Based
+  - Bucket policy
+  - Object Access Control List (ACL)
+  - Bucket Access Control List (ACL)

+- For accessing the data present in the bucket you need to disable public access and and add bucket policy to the bucket